Aging in Community

-From boomers to the oldest old, surveys of older adults show that most want to remain as independent as possible, at home rather than in an institutional setting.
-And, as the Affordable Care Act shows, policy makers are increasingly recognizing the importance of community-based options as an economical and effective means of providing long-term care.
-This course provides an overview of the emerging issues of aging in place, the benefits and challenges, with a focus on the role of the social service practitioner.
-Course participants will gain a broad understanding and practical skills, including how to find a balance between safety and independence for the older adult in the community.
+Surveys of older adults show that most want to remain as independent as possible.
+As a society, we are increasingly recognizing the importance of community-based options as an economical and effective means of providing care.
+This course provides an overview of the emerging issues of aging in our communities, the benefits and challenges, with a focus on the role of the practitioner.
+Learners will gain practical skills, including how to find a balance between safety and independence for the older adult in the community.

 Cost of Online Course: $120

 Number of CEUs: 4

 - Knowledge of the evolving concept of aging in place, along with emerging issues and research on the benefits, risks, and challenges for older adults, families, and communities.

 - Understanding of related legal and ethical issues, personal and professional values that come into play, and implications for practice.

 - Skills and tools to help clients and families negotiate the decisions and concerns related to aging in place, including provision of assessment, information and referral, and other interventions as needed.